AlibabaCloudDocs/ddh/intl.en-US/Quick Start/Create a dedicated host.md

     3.  **Dedicated Host Type**, **DDH Name**, and Quantity: Select a dedicated host type, enter a dedicated host name, and then specify the number of dedicated hosts that you want to purchase.

         The dedicated host type determines the instance family and the maximum number of ECS instances that you can deploy on the dedicated host.
 The host types g6s, c6s, and r6s allow you to customize the vCPU-to-memory ratio.
 This allows you to flexibly allocate computing resources when you create ECS instances.
-For more information about dedicated host types, see [Dedicated host types](/intl.en-US/Product Introduction/Dedicated host types.md).
+For more information, see [Dedicated host types](/intl.en-US/Product Introduction/Dedicated host types.md).

-        **Note:** ECS instances on local SSD i2 dedicated hosts do not support manual migration and automatic failover.
-If a local SSD i2 dedicated host fails, you can [submit a ticket](https://workorder-intl.console.aliyun.com/#/overview) to apply for manual migration.
-However, the data on local disks will be lost after the migration.
+        **Note:** ECS instances on local SSD type i2 dedicated hosts do not support manual migration and automatic failover.
+If a local SSD type i2 fails, you can [submit a ticket](https://workorder-intl.console.aliyun.com/#/overview) to apply for manual migration.
+However, the data on local SSDs will be lost after the migration.

     4. Add tags.